USS Houston (SSN-713)

 USS Houston (SSN-713), a attack submarine, was the fourth ship of the United States Navy to be named for Houston, Texas.
 The contract to build her was awarded to Newport News Shipbuilding and Dry Dock Company in Newport News, Virginia on 1 August 1975 and her keel was laid down on 29 January 1979.
 She was launched on 21 March 1981 sponsored by Barbara Bush, wife of then Vice-President of the United States George H. W. Bush.
 Houston was commissioned on 25 September 1982.
+Notably, her hull number matches her namesake city's original telephone area code.

 History

 USS Houston was featured in the motion picture "The Hunt for Red October" representing USS Dallas (SSN-700).
 As the storyline went, she executed an "emergency blow" to avoid the enemy torpedoes fired at the Soviet submarine Red October.
-This was done by forcing high pressure air into the her ballast tanks, bringing extreme buoyancy, and causing her to literally "leap" from the water.
+This was done by forcing high pressure air into her ballast tanks, bringing extreme buoyancy, and causing her to literally "leap" from the water.

 Author Robert D. Kaplan embedded aboard the ship in the spring of 2005 and recounted his experiences in her for his book Hog Pilots, Blue Water Grunts in Chapter Four "Geeks with Tattoos: The Most Driven Men I have Ever Known."